-Fourier Series and Filtering Periodic Signals Lab 04

-by Robert Throne (based on a Lab by Mark Yoder)

-Objectives

-A variety of interesting waveforms can be expressed as sums of complex exponentials of different frequencies.
+ECE 300 Signals and Systems Fourier Series and Filtering Periodic Signals Lab 04 by Robert Throne (base on a lab by M. Yoder) Objectives A variety of interesting waveforms can be expressed as sums of complex exponentials of different frequencies.
 The pulse trains used in communication systems, speech waveforms, and the waveforms produced by musical instruments can be modeled in this way.
-In this lab we will explore some analytical techniques for generating waveforms by summing complex exponentials.

-The two main objectives of this lab are:
+It is also important to determine how these periodid signals are modified when they are the input to a linear time invariant system.
+The four main objectives of this lab are: